langurmonkey/gaiasky/CONTRIBUTING.md

 ### Formatting properties files

 The default English properties file has lots of comments, which sometimes are not kept with some i18n editors.
-You can recover the comments by running our `I18nFormatter`.
+You can recover the comments in your translation file (for `language_code` and `country_code`) by running our `I18nFormatter`:

 ```commandline
 gradlew core:runI18nFormatter --args="gsbundle.properties gsbundle_<lang_code>[<_country_code>].properties"
 ```

-This produces a new file in the root of the project with the contents of your language file formatted using the format in the first specified file.
+This updates your translation file with the undetected keys from the base English file, and includes all comments.

 ### Data